Danlinlin/Parallel-Programming/README.md

 # Parallel Programming

-This repo is the projects written in CS575 Parallel Programming course in Oregon State University.
+This repo is the projects written in CS575 Parallel Programming course at Oregon State University.

 ## Description